 This month the Medicaltraveltoday.com spotlight interview highlights Michael J. Rodgers, Jr., Principal and Managing Partner of Axial Benefits Group.
 In this exclusive interview, they focus on exactly how Axial Benefits Group successfully specializes in Healthcare Purchasing Coalitions for mid-size companies and direct contracting with hospitals and providers to build their own HMO style products for local employers.

-On May 5, 2017, the Internal Revenue Service (IRS) released Revenue Procedure 2017-37 to announce the inflation-adjusted limits for health savings accounts (HSAs) and high deductible health plans (HDHPs) for 2018.
+On March 5, 2018, the Internal Revenue Service (IRS) released Revenue Procedure 2018-18 to announce changes to certain tax limits for 2018, including a reduced contribution limit for health savings accounts (HSAs).

 The federal Equal Pay Act requires employers to pay men and women equally if they perform substantially equal work within the same establishment.
 In addition, many states, including Massachusetts, have enacted their own equal pay laws prohibiting wage discrimination based on gender.

 This Employment Law Summary provides an overview of Massachusetts’ Pay Equity Act (MPEA) and the amendments to it that go into effect on July 1, 2018.